 If you’re planning a trip to the outback any time soon I strongly suggest not watching this film!
 Fortunately, our journey was just great fun!

 We stayed at a little ranch and were greeted with the offer of chowing down on some Mystery Meat.
-Not being one to shy away from things I happily accepted to try and it turned out it was nothing more than goat!
-After a delicious BBQ (not goat), we got down to learning how to crack whips alongside some drinks.
+Not being one to shy away from things I happily accepted to try it.
+It was pretty darn good.

 After a fantastic three weeks I had fallen even deeper in love with Australia but the best was still to come!